 If your program is one of the (exceedingly) rare cases where you do need to create, listen on, and accept connections on sockets yourself, allow the system administrator full control over the IP addresses (and port numbers) that your program will use.

-/var/run(or anywhere else).
+/run(or anywhere else).

 Creating PID files in

-has all sorts of flaws and
+has all sorts of flaws and disadvantages, among them:

 kill `head -1 /var/run/pidfile`.)

 Let the system administrator use whatever dæmon supervisor is invoking your dæmon to handle killing the correct process.

 dæmon supervisors don't need PID files.

 They know what process IDs to use because they remember it from when they

-fork()ed the dæmon process
+fork()ed the dæmon process in the first place.

 init doesn't need a PID file in

 /var/run to tell it which of its children to kill when the run level changes, for example.

 /var/run done the right way".

-With both, there is no need for PID files.
+With all of them, there is no need for PID files.

-runsvctrl commands, which are what
+runsvctrl) commands, which are what

 shutdown scripts should use instead of